CyclotronResearchCentre/shamo/docs/src/quickstart/install.rst

 Pip
 ~~~

-Since ``shamo`` is available on [PyPI](https://pypi.org/project/shamo/), the easiest way to install the latest release is to use the following command:
+Since ``shamo`` is available on `PyPI <https://pypi.org/project/shamo/>`_, the easiest way to install the latest release is to use the following command:

 .. code-block:: shell